-BCoN is an outgrowth of recent scientific meetings in which scientists have articulated a need to digitally capture biological specimens and associated data held in natural science collections for use in research, education, and for the public interest.
+BCoN started as an outgrowth of scientific meetings in which scientists articulated a need to digitally capture biological specimens and associated data held in natural science collections for use in research, education, and for the public interest.
 The initiative was founded by the American Institute of Biological Sciences, the Society for the Preservation of Natural History Collections, and the Natural Science Collections Alliance.

-We invite you to join with us as we, through BCoN and other national efforts, work to build a Network Integrated Biocollections Alliance that we can all embrace and work to sustain.
+We invite all stakeholders to join us as we, through BCoN and other national and international efforts, work to build a broader community vision for the future of biodiversity collections.